Erich-Reitz/noro/README.md

         translate: transforms parse tree to Ast
     ```

 Then, I tranform the Ast into a list of frames, each containing a list of instructions.
-For the following program, that looks has follows.
+For the following program, that looks as follows.

 -
     ```